Chung Sanghwa

-Chung Sanghwa (born 1932) is a South Korean minimalist and Dansaekhwa artist.
+Chung Sanghwa (April 13, 1932 – January 28, 2026) was a South Korean minimalist and Dansaekhwa artist.
 After receiving his BFA from the College of Fine Arts in Seoul National University in 1956, Chung developed his unique grid-like painting style in Japan and France in the late 1970s and early 1980s.
 Coming from a generation of post-war South Korean artists, Chung's reductive process of painting consists of repetitive application and removal of the paint on canvas.

 Early life and career

-Chung Sanghwa was born in 1932 in Yeongdeok County, North Gyeongsang Province, South Korea.
+Chung Sanghwa was born in April 1932 in Yeongdeok County, North Gyeongsang Province, Japanese-occupied Korea.
 He received his undergraduate degree in painting in Seoul National University College of Fine Arts in 1956.
 In university, he focused on painting figurative and representational images, but slowly moved on to "experimenting with atypical informel-style painting."
 In the Korean art scene of the 1950s, Chung Sanghwa developed fascination with the materiality of canvas and paint and approached painting as if he were sculpting a three-dimensional work amidst the "whirlwind of the Informel movement."

-Chung Sanghwa participated in the 1958 group exhibition for the Contemporary Artists Association, the 1962 Actuel Group exhibition, and the 1963 exhibition for the Congress for Cultural Freedom (CCF, 세계문화자유회의) and gradually engaged with monochrome, minimalism, and art informel.
+He participated in the 1958 group exhibition for the Contemporary Artists Association, the 1962 Actuel Group exhibition, and the 1963 exhibition for the Congress for Cultural Freedom (CCF, 세계문화자유회의) and gradually engaged with monochrome, minimalism, and art informel.
 After graduating, he trained in Paris for a year in 1967, painted in Kobe, Japan from 1969 to 1976, and then again in Paris from 1977 to 1992.
 He participated in the 4th Paris Biennale in 1965 and the 10th and 12th São Paulo Biennial in 1967 and 1973.

 Chung lived through the Korean War (1950–1953) and formed part of the post-war generation of South Korean artists.
 In expressing shared contemporary emotions of loss, anxiety, and fear from the ideological conflicts and formidable violence experienced from the war, Chung initially used bold colours and course material, but slowly shifted toward monochrome work during his time at Kobe in the 1970s, later developing his famous grid structures in the late 70s and early 1980s.
 While his works of the 1960s were created by drawing grids and filling in the squares with colour, works from the 1970s employed the new method of "removal" and "filling in" space.

 After working in Paris for a year in 1967, Chung moved to Kobe where he was closer to home after his wife fell ill.
 There, he experimented with diverse techniques and media including paper, print-making, décollage, and frottage, creating his own visual vocabulary in the process.
 Interacting with Gutai artists, Chung Sanghwa continued to build and refine his style throughout the 1970s.
 With his mother-in-law's encouragement, Chung continued to paint in Paris even after his wife's death until 1992, after which he returned to South Korea and set up his studio at Yeoju, Gyeonggi Province.